Checklist of 5 Key Items for a Successful Virtual Training Session

 There is something incredibly satisfying about crossing things off a list, or putting a nice, neat tick next to it if that is more your thing.

-A friend recently told me that he purposefully puts items on his to-do list that are really simple so that he can get the pleasure of marking them as complete really quickly; it brings him a sense of achievement which motivates him further as his list shrinks easily.
+A VTT team member recently shared with us that they purposefully put items on their to-do list that are really simple so that they can get the pleasure of marking them as complete really quickly; it brings them a sense of achievement which motivates them further as their list shrinks easily.

 It’s important that your participants are prepared for your virtual training session.

 Do they know what the topic is and why they are attending it?
 Do the participants have clear instructions as to when the session(s) are and how they join?
 Are there any expectations you have of them, such as pre-reading or a short exercise, or that they need to have their cameras on?

 Our coaches often record a short video for the participants to introduce themselves and share any information that would be helpful.
 Prepared participants makes for a better experience for the trainer too.